bazelbuild/bazel/site/docs/skylark/bzl-style.md

 *   A macro should take a `name` argument and define a target with that name.
     That target becomes that macro's _main target_.
-*   All other targets defined by a macro should have their names preceded with a `_`, include the `name` attribute as a prefix, and have restricted visibility.
+*   All other targets defined by a macro should have their names preceded with an underscore (`_`), followed by the name attribute.
+For instance, if the macro is supplied with the name "resources", internal targets should have names beginning with "_resources".
+They should also have restricted visibility.
 *   The `name` should only be used to derive names of targets defined by the macro, and not for anything else.
 For example, don't use the name to derive